ricardocajo/error-monitor-ros-gazebo/README.md

 `X.orientation_between.Y` - The orientation difference between two objects in the simulation

-`X.velocity_error` - The difference between the robot perception of its velocity and the actual velocity in the simulation (this refers to linear velocity)
+`X.velocity_error` - The difference between the robot's perception of its velocity and the actual velocity in the simulation (this refers to linear velocity)

 `X.velocity_angular` - The angular velocity of an object in the simulation